Erasmus+ enables international mobility from non-European universities for study, teaching and training purposes.

 - Japan: Kyoto University / University of Tokyo

-- Russia: Bauman Moscow State Technical University / Lomonosov Moscow State University / Peter the Great Saint-Petersburg Polytechnic University / St. Petersburg State University
+- Russia: Bauman Moscow State Technical University / Lomonosov Moscow State University / Peter the Great Saint-Petersburg Polytechnic University / St. Petersburg State University / Skolkovo Institute of Science and Technology

-- South Africa: Stellenbosch University / University of Pretoria
+- South Africa: Stellenbosch University

 - Vietnam: Vietnam National University - University of Science (VNU-HUS) / Hanoi University of Science and Technology (HUST)